 I found a job in England that wasn’t something I wanted to do but realised that my intentions were realistic to work, save and travel again someday soon.
 It took me around 6 months to save for the flight and a TEFL course to become an English teacher in Thailand.
 There weren’t enough funds for nights out in Bangkok during my studies but I wasn’t concerned more super excited and a little nervous because in my mind I never thought I would become an English teacher.

 I booked my flight to Thailand and packed my suitcase.
 This time I needed more clothes and more items for my stay as I was to study for around six weeks and stay at the same location.
 The TEFL academy I chose after research at home was called Text-And-Talk Academy.
 It was situated towards Dong Muong Airport where I arrived.
-All together it took about 15 minutes from Bangkok on the BTS train to reach the school from central Bangkok where I spent the afternoon site seeing on arrival.
+Altogether it took about 15 minutes from Bangkok on the BTS train to reach the school in central Bangkok where I spent the afternoon site seeing on arrival.

 The training school arranged a place for me to call my home for the whole six weeks.
 It was all paid for by the £680 I paid for the TEFL Course.
 These days that’s a price to pay but I have to be honest and explain that I wanted something that was accredited by the Ministry of Education and had great reviews.
 I had been in contact with Leigh the school admin manager for some time and he reassured me it was the best course for those that want a great job after training.